Alyssa Bonheur, Community Resiliency Specialist, LSW

 Jessica started her career as a social worker in New York serving children in the foster care system with a history of complex trauma.
 In 2013, she transitioned to Hudson S.P.E.A.K.S.
 Against Sexual Violence, formerly known as the Hudson County Rape Crisis Center, where she dedicated four years to providing case management, counseling, and advocacy services to individuals who experienced various forms of gender-based violence.
 In addition, Jessica was a member of the Sexual Assault Response Team (SART).

-Mildred Olivo-Soto, Social Worker, LSW
+Mildred Olivo-Soto, Bilingual Resiliency Specialist, LSW

 resources and emotional support to families within Essex County.
 Through home visitation services, she identified the importance of advocating for women and children in the Spanish speaking community who may face different vulnerabilities.
 Mildred completed her MSW with